MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Diagnosis**

-This error code may be shown because of a number of different reasons.
+This error code may be shown because of various reasons.
 It typically indicates an authentication or authorization problem, and can happen because of any of the following reasons:

-- User doesn't exist
+- The user doesn't exist.
-- User doesn't have IIS Manager access to site if connecting using Web Management Service
+- The user doesn't have IIS Manager access to site if connecting using Web Management Service.
-- Site doesn't exist
+- The site doesn't exist.
-- Password is incorrect
+- The password is incorrect.

 **Resolution**

-To connect using the Web Management Service, do the following:
+To connect using the Web Management Service, do the following steps:

 - Verify that the username and password are correct.
 - Verify that the site exists.